 Accounting for income taxes requires a two-step approach to recognizing and measuring uncertain tax positions.
 The first step is to evaluate the tax position for recognition by determining if, based on the technical merits, it is more likely than not the position will be sustained upon audit, including resolution of related appeals or litigation processes, if any.
 The second step is to measure the tax benefit as the largest amount that is more than 50% likely to be realized upon ultimate settlement.
 The Company re-evaluates these uncertain tax positions on a quarterly basis.
 The evaluation is based on factors including, but not limited to, changes in facts or circumstances, changes in tax law, effectively settled issues under audit and new audit activity.
 Any changes in these factors could result in the recognition of a tax benefit or an additional charge to the tax provision.
-The Company did not identify any uncertain tax positions in the six months ended September 30, 2019 and did not have any gross unrecognized tax benefits as of March 31, 2019.
+The Company did not identify any uncertain tax positions in the three months ended June 30, 2020 and did not have any gross unrecognized tax benefits as of March 31, 2020.

-13. Warrants and Derivative Liabilities
+12. Warrants and Derivative Liabilities

-The Company accounts for its warrants and contingent consideration as liabilities due to certain adjustment provisions within the instruments, which require that they be recorded at fair value.
-The warrants are subject to revaluation at each balance sheet date and any change in fair value is recorded as a change in fair value of warrants until the earlier of its expiration or its exercise at which time the warrant liability will be reclassified to equity.
+The Company accounted for its warrants as liabilities due to certain adjustment provisions within the instruments, which required that they be recorded at fair value.
+The warrants were subject to revaluation at each balance sheet date and any change in fair value was recorded as a change in fair value of warrants until the earlier of its expiration or its exercise at which time the warrant liability was reclassified to equity.
 The Company calculated the fair value of the warrants utilizing an integrated lattice model.
 See Note 6, "Fair Value Measurements", for further discussion.